Key takeaways

 There’s no magic supplement for weight loss, but some can support your goals.

 Before we get started, let’s get one thing out of the way: There is no magic supplement for weight loss.
-At most, weight loss supplements for men (and those for women) may help you lose a handful of pounds.
-But that doesn’t mean they can’t be helpful in your weight loss journey, especially when included alongside diet, exercise, and other key weight loss fundamentals.
+At most, weight loss supplements for men (and those for women) may help you lose a handful of pounds, but they aren’t magic pills.

 So, what are those, exactly?
-Read on to learn more about the best weight loss supplements for men, how they work, and what to consider when buying them — plus, alternatives worth keeping in mind.
+Read on to learn the best weight loss supplements for men, how they work, and what to consider when buying them — plus, alternatives worth keeping in mind.

 What are the best weight loss supplements for men?